Discover this popular Arizona water park, which is now called Wet N Wild!

 It's now the new Wet 'N Wild Water Park!

 Water World Safari in Phoenix is under new management---and its new name is Wet N Wild!
-Golfland, which has operated Waterworld for many years, will no longer be operating this popular Phoenix water park.
-Sydney, Australia's Village Roadshow entertainment and media group will be taking control, instead.
+Golfland, which has operated Waterworld for many years, is no longer operating this popular Phoenix water park.
+Obviously, it's now a member of the Wet 'n Wild chain...with which you may be familiar if you've previously lived in a city that has one of their locations.

 What changes to the park have been made?
 Many, many changes were made to Waterworld Safari for its re-opening as Wet N Wild, and more expansions have been made each season ever since.
 It is most likely you won't recognize the new Wet N Wild as being the old Water World Phoenix.
 As you can tell from the photos above, new rides were constructed, and the safari theme is now gone.
 To check out Wet N Wild's operating hours and see a park map, you should check the park's official website before you go.
 Here is a link to the new Phoenix Wet N Wild website, where you can find the hours for the day you plan to visit, plus information about all the new attractions there.